-Objective IV.
+Objective III.
 Cite sources correctly, both via in-text citations and in a list of sources.

 One of the most important skills you can develop as a student is the ability to use outside sources correctly and smoothly.
 Academic knowledge builds on the knowledge of others.
 When we use quotations and paraphrases, we start with ideas that have been established by others in order to build on them to develop our own ideas.
 Proper citations not only give credit to those whose ideas we’re using, but they also provide an address for others to follow, so that they can use those ideas as well.

 Learning to cite correctly will allow you to avoid plagiarism, as many plagiarism cases arise from sloppy note-taking and a misunderstanding of when you need to cite your sources.

 Specifically, this section will offer answers to these questions: